MrBenJ/modern-js-by-example/book/002-variables.md

 ## Variable Shorthand and Syntax

-Javascript now has some really great shorthand and convenience syntax when it comes to `Object`s.
+JavaScript now has some really great shorthand and convenience syntax when it comes to `Object`s.

 Look at this excerpt, we used to have to do stuff like this:
 ```js